jmmander/solace/DISCUSSION.md

 Thanks for checking out my code!

 This project is split across 6 different PRs, each branching off the previous one.
 I structured it this way to make the code easily testable and review-friendly.
 For running the application, I recommend using the `ensure-payloads-is-jsonb` branch as it contains all the changes and updates.
-I also recommend setting up your local the database as this was the experience I optimized for.
+I also recommend running the app with your docker database as this was the experience I optimized for.

 ## Future Improvements